Facts & figures

 We welcome applications from overseas and Australian medical students wishing to undertake elective periods.
 Your application will be considered on the basis or your previous training and our capacity to accept you.
 Only students In their final or penultimate year of study who are required to complete an elective as part or their course will be considered.

 Visit our placements page to find out how to apply for a clinical school placement.

 For more information, contact the Children’s Hospital at Westmead Clinical School Electives Coordinator at firstname.lastname@example.org.

-The Discipline of Child and Adolescent Health staff is primarily located at the Children's Hospital Westmead Clinical School, with others located in the following clinical schools:
+The Specialty of Child and Adolescent Health staff is primarily located at the Children's Hospital Westmead Clinical School, with others located in the following clinical schools: